tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 In an emergency, always dial **999.**

-## ARK Co-Living Ltd STAFF CONTACT
+## GOP Co-Living Ltd STAFF CONTACT

 Any employee likely to be in a lone working situation must ensure that they are provided with a contact telephone number of a work colleague and that the number is immediately to hand (*e.g. stored in the employees’ mobile phone memory*).